AndiWeiss/alx-wol/README.md

 ## * news *

+Version 2.1.2 adds support for Arch Linux.

+**Caution!** Arch linux users have to install some more packages before calling the install script!
+Please install: `pacman -S which dkms wget linux-headers`

+**Additional hint for Proxmox users:** after module exchange the network has to be restarted.
+So if you don't want to boot use
+`systemctl restart networking.service` to do so.

 Since Version 2.1.1 a first try of support for Proxmox is added.
 There are some issues with the Proxmox system.
 On Debian and Ubuntu when installing dkms the package `build-essential` gets installed.